 |This kitchen classroom brings together the activities from the adjacent barn and business learning.
 One course is to raise chickens and sell the eggs.
 At the learning kitchen, rings of light drop low over the teaching island to encourage interaction, sharing, and provide excellent task illumination.
 They also are a nod to the circularity of agriculture.|

 Science and robotics classrooms have sharply inverted, low roof/ceiling structures where lighting placement was carefully studied to provide ambient indirect lighting without glare or sheen.

-The exterior lighting scheme is meant to be a seamless continuation of the interior ingrade uplighting scheme.
+The exterior lighting scheme is meant to be a seamless continuation of the interior in-grade uplighting scheme.
 To achieve this effect the design team had to carefully detail each interior‐to‐exterior condition with photometric simulations and multiple mockups.
-The overall design team wanted to visually engage the children with the building to encourage their curiosity about how and why it was made.

-Finally, the selection and last minute‐change of the control system afforded us an app‐friendly way to achieve all the performance control needs, such as teacher‐selected light levels and scenes, occupancy sensing and daylight harvesting.
-The app-based controsl also allowed the teacher to give the students the ability to have a lighting or building‐system focused session where they could manipulate some dimming levels and experience what various levels and scenes feel like and how they could change them to create different focus or moods in the rooms.
-The facilities department can view and create energy usage reports.
-The facilities manager has told us that they are very happy with the performance of the system as well as the learning tool options.
+Finally, the selection and last minute‐change of the control system afforded us an app‐friendly way to achieve all the performance control needs, such as teacher‐selected light levels and scenes, occupancy sensing and daylight harvesting, and also allowed the teacher to give the students the ability to have a lighting or building‐system focused session where they could manipulate some dimming levels, experience what various levels and scenes feel like relative to the daylight, and how they could change them to create different focus or moods in the rooms.
+The facilities department and the students can view and create energy usage reports, to understand the impact of technologies such as occupancy sensors and daylight harvesting sensors.